Humana Insurance for Addiction Treatment in Pennsylvania

 - Coordination of treatment and services

-- Provide assistance for questions or concerns involving behavioral health
+- Assistance for questions or concerns involving behavioral health

 - Case management services for people who have undergone multiple hospitalizations or have behavioral health requirements that call for frequent and continuing assistance.